GambitBSM/gambit/README.md

 Documentation
 --

-Please the [manual](https://arxiv.org/abs/1705.07908) for the main documentation on the design and use of the GAMBIT Core and modules.
+Please see the [manual](https://arxiv.org/abs/1705.07908) for the main documentation on the design and use of the GAMBIT Core and modules.
 Further details on the code are available [here](https://gambitbsm.org/).

 Tooling
 --